botorch.optim

 • raw_samples (int | None) – Number of samples for initialization.
 This is required if batch_initial_conditions is not specified.

-• fixed_features_list (List[Dict[int, float]]) – A list of maps {feature_index: value}.
+• fixed_features_list (list[dict[int, float]]) – A list of maps {feature_index: value}.
 The i-th item represents the fixed_feature for the i-th optimization.

-• options (Dict[str, bool | float | int | str] | None) – Options for candidate generation.
+• options (dict[str, bool | float | int | str] | None) – Options for candidate generation.

 • constraints (equality) – A list of tuples (indices, coefficients, rhs), with each tuple encoding an inequality constraint of the form sum_i (X[indices[i]] * coefficients[i]) >= rhs